fwcd/kotlin-language-server/BUILDING.md

 >`./gradlew :server:installDist`

-The language server together with the required libraries will be located in `server/build/install`, the start scripts in `server/build/install/server/bin`.
+The language server executable is now located under `server/build/install/server/bin/kotlin-language-server`.
+(Depending on your language client, you might want to add it to your `PATH`)

+Note that there are external dependent libraries, so if you want to put the server somewhere else, you have to move the entire `install`-directory.

 ## VSCode extension